dell/csi-baremetal-operator/docs/MANUAL_SCHEDULER_CONFIGURATION.md

 If your Kubernetes distributive is not in the list of supported or you have third party scheduler extender deployed the following manual steps are required
 * Vanilla Kubernetes
-    * If you have third party scheduler extender deployed just add the following sections to your configuration file
+    * If you have third party scheduler extender deployed add the following sections to your configuration file
-    ```
+    ```yaml
     extenders:
     ...
       - urlPrefix: "http://127.0.0.1:8889"